 Coconut milk added to a slow cooker can split, but this is actually desirable in a curry where those fats and liquids split to create the gorgeous final mouth feel.
 Here I have added it at the beginning and the end to get the best of both worlds.

 How you serve it is entirely up to you!
-I like to serve it over rice with crushed peanuts or cashews, this adds a lovey texture to an otherwise soft meal.
+I like to serve it over rice with crushed peanuts or cashews, this adds a lovely texture to an otherwise soft meal.
 Lime juice and coriander lift it again.
 You could also serve it alone with a crusty bread on the side.

 I cook mine in my 6 litre slow cooker, it makes around 10-12 cups of curry, so a lovely generous meal, or plenty for leftovers or to freeze.
+I hope you love this one!
+It is such a flavoursome and easy dish.

 Slow Cooker Pumpkin and Chickpea Curry